Numerical study of GCR proton transport: Results

 The dimension of this coefficient is equal to the dimension of length.
-If we want to compare this coefficient with the diffusion coefficient of particles, then we can multiply by $c/2$, where $c$ is the speed of light.
+If one wants to compare this coefficient with the diffusion coefficient of particles, then coefficient for lines should be multiplied by $c/2$, where $c$ is the speed of light.
 This corresponds to the fact that the particles fly at the speed of light, and the angle between the speed and the direction of the field line is uniformly distributed.
-We get that $D_{ii} \approx 1e26 m^2/s$.
+For our case of turbulent magnetic field we get that diffusion coefficient for magnetic field lines $\approx 10^{26} m^2/s$.